New Mills: Education

 The principal secondary school is New Mills School.
 This comprehensive school occupies the buildings of the former New Mills Grammar School and educates children from 11 to 16 years of age; its sixth-form closed in 2018.
 There are six primary schools: St. George's School (CE), St. Mary's (RC), New Mills County Primary, Newtown, Hague Bar and Thornsett.

 Conservation Area

-New Mills town centre has been designated a Conservation Area.
-The Conservation Area was originally established in 1985, although has been extended several times since then.
+New Mills town centre has been designated a Conservation Area, originally established in 1985, although it has been extended several times since then.
 Currently, the Conservation Area extends to encompass the Jodrell Street, Spring Bank and High Lea areas of the town.

 High Peak Borough Council have produced a Conservation Area Character Appraisal document, outlining the reasons that the Conservation Area has been designated as such.
-In justifying the reasons for designation, this document states of the town: “New Mills is a town of dramatic topography and origins that date back to the 14th century.
+In justifying the reasons for designation, this document states of the town: "New Mills is a town of dramatic topography and origins that date back to the 14th century.
 Its topography and the supply of fast flowing waters led to its development as a thriving mill town and important centre for the textile industry.
-Its impressive landscape developed much of its developed form and the townscape that we still see today.”
+Its impressive landscape developed much of its developed form and the townscape that we still see today."